googleapis/google-cloud-ruby/google-cloud-resource_manager/README.md

 resource_manager = Google::Cloud::ResourceManager.new

 # List all projects
-resource_manager.projects.each do |projects|
+resource_manager.projects.each do |project|
-  puts projects.project_id
+  puts project.project_id
 end

 # Label a project as production